ainatersol/Vesuvius-InkDetection/README.md

 sys.path.append('/path/to/your/directory')
 ```

-You'll also need `timm-pytorch-image-models`, and `efficientnet-pytorch`.
-You may need a custom einops.
-On the actual notebook we submitted, we put the models on the github links above into the kaggle datasets below:
+You should have all of the external information used within the kaggle datasets below.
 https://www.kaggle.com/datasets/ryches/einops
 https://www.kaggle.com/datasets/ryches/unet3d

-Here are the links to the other repos.
+Here are the links to other repos used as part of this work.
 https://timm.fast.ai/
 https://github.com/lukemelas/EfficientNet-PyTorch

 you may also need the following commands if you encounter errors while importing open-cv
 ```
 !sudo apt-get update
 !sudo apt-get install -y libgl1-mesa-glx